 While in Seattle, make sure to visit Pike Place Market.

 It is a renowned Seattle institution and one of the nation’s oldest continuously running farmers’ markets.
-The seaside market is crammed with stalls selling seafood, flowers, fresh fruits and vegetables, and various goods.
+The seaside market has stalls selling seafood, flowers, fresh fruits and vegetables, and various goods.

 You can taste regional cuisine, enjoy street entertainment, and peruse specialized stores.
 And, of course, you can’t miss the famous Gum Wall and Rachel the Pig.